karthikeya-max/MASE-Results-verification/README.md

-# MASE-Results-verification
-R scripts to verify MASE calculations following Hyndman’s definition, including construction of the in-sample methods and out-sample methods with basic checks on example time series.
+## MASE verification (R)

+This repository contains R scripts to verify the computation of Mean Absolute Scaled Error (MASE) as defined by Hyndman.

+The implementation follows the methods described in the original paper and reproduces MASE values using multiple forecasting approaches on example time series.